drekka/Alchemic/README.md

 ## Builders

-To manage objects, Alchamic uses what it calls '**Builders**'.
-These are used to build objects and inject dependencies.
+Alchamic uses what it calls '**Builders**' to declare how objects are created.
+They can both build objects and inject dependencies.
 There are 3 main types of builders:

 * **Class builders** which define information about a class and can build instances of that class.
 Class builders also hold information about dependencies that the class may have and how they are located and injected.
 * **Initializer builders** which define information about a class's initializer and can build instances of the class by executing the initializer and passing it arguments.